nicolasgere/graphql-ts/README.md

 ```

-Then, serve the result of a query against that type schema.
+Then, serve the result of a query against that schema.

 ```ts
 import {graphqlTs} from 'graphql-ts'